 It's great when a friend you've known for years drops a plum story into your lap.
 I met Lorena Checa on a shoot for an HGTV show several years ago.
 Turns out we had mutual friends and I ran into her years later at a party.
 She designed this major house renovation which turned into two short films and a cover story for The Washington Post.
+Here it is on Design POV, a green remodeling story.

 A few years ago, DC Magazine assigned a story to me about three up and comers in the Washington design scene.
 One of them was a builder/developer named Mark Turner who was working on a net zero energy house in Capitol Hill - which is pretty much unheard of.
 Flash forward to 2013 and Mark now wants to completely change how we design and build houses.
 So actually nothing has changed.
 Here's a look at his One Nest House.